superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

 ### 🗺  Step-by-Step Guide

-%% TODO: Do we want to pull here the app from verena and anne?
-1. Clone the example app to the directory **frontend** to bootstrap a new CRA project:
+1. Clone the example app into the root project:
   ```bash
   git clone GITHUBXXXXX/frontend ~/notes-api/frontend
   ```
-%% TODO: The .env file will be there or??
+%% TODO: Add .env File in Frontend
-%% 1.
-Create a `.env` file inside the frontend folder:
+1. Use the `sample.env` file inside the frontend folder and turn it into a `.env`.
-%%   ```bash
-%%   touch frontend/.env
-%%   ```
-%% 1.
-Set the environment variable in the `.env` file to disable Jest version checking:
-%%   ```
-%%   SKIP_PREFLIGHT_CHECK=true
-%%   ```
 1. Start the frontend server:
    ```bash
    cd frontend